 23. Accused not bound to supply information

-An accused is not obliged to complete, or furnish information for, the prescribed form referred to in section 8(1)(b), or for any revision thereof, or to furnish any information, whether on oath or otherwise, for the purpose of having his case for bail considered.
+An accused is not obliged to complete, or furnish information for, the form referred to in section 8(1)(b), or for any revision thereof, or to furnish any information, whether on oath or otherwise, for the purpose of having his case for bail considered.

 [Section 23 amended by No. 84 of 2004 s.
-82.]
+82; No. 6 of 2008 s.
+43(2).]

 24. Information may be referred to police officer for verification or for report